Current Press Coverage on EPCAL:

-There will be an important event at the August 15, 2017 Town Board meeting.
-The meeting will start at 7 pm.
-It appears that there will be a resolution to conduct a public hearing in the near future to consider removing the current Town Code section that allows for residential housing at EPCAL.
+At the August 15, 2017 Town Board meeting a resolution was planned to be introduced to conduct a public hearing in the near future to consider removing the current Town Code section that allows for residential housing at EPCAL.

-The RNPC has been working with the Coalition Against Housing at EPCAL(CAEH), along with several other civic associations, to remove housing from the uses allowed in the current zoning at EPCAL.
-It is now possible that this will become a reality.
+The RNPC has been working with The Coalition Against EPCAL Housing (theCAEH), along with several other civic associations, to remove housing from the uses allowed in the current zoning at EPCAL.
+It was hoped that this will become a reality.

-The resolution may be introduced one of 2 ways:
+The resolution was planned to be introduced one of 2 ways:

-1. As a scheduled, reviewed resolution; it will appear as a part of the meeting agenda.
+1. As a scheduled, reviewed resolution; it would appear as a part of the meeting agenda.

-2. Or the resolution may be introduced "off the floor" as an amendment to the meeting agenda.
+2. Or the resolution would be introduced "off the floor" as an amendment to the meeting agenda.

-for those of you who are against housing at EPCAL, the RNPC strongly recommends that you to come to Town Hall on Tuesday, August 15 and sit with us as the beginning of the process to change the zoning language is adopted.
+The RNPC had strongly recommended residents to come to Town Hall on Tuesday, August 15, 2017 to start the process to change the zoning language to be adopted.

-It is important that the 3 council members [Giglio, Dunleavy, and Hubbard] who support the coalition's position on housing see and hear support from the larger communities we represent.
+It is important that the 3 council members [Giglio, Dunleavy, and Hubbard] who support the coalition's position on housing, to see and hear support from the larger communities we represent.

 The future of our Town is being decided behind